Department of History

 I currently serve on the Committee on Mentoring for the Association of Ancient Historians, and I am an active member of the American Oriental Society, Society for Classical Studies, American Society for Oriental Research, and the Milwaukee Area Biblical Archaeology Society.
 I am also the program director for Marquette’s Military History Major, and serve on the Honors Advisory Board.

 Cultural Contacts between Greece and the Near East

 History of Athletics

-Previous publications have focused on evidence for productive cultural interaction between Greece and the Near East; future projects will continue that work, with special attention to the campaigns of Alexander the Great, landmark battles of the Ancient World, and historical revisionism.
+Previous publications have focused on evidence for productive cultural interaction between Greece and the Near East; future projects will continue that work, with special attention to the campaigns of Alexander the Great, landmark battles of the Ancient World, ancient cultural heritage sites, and historical revisionism.